Right now, record numbers of people worldwide have been forced to flee their homes.

 But instead of showing true leadership and protecting refugees, most countries are slamming their doors shut.

 The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 25 million refugees.
 Powerful media and politicians are manipulating reality and dehumanising refugees.

 The reality is they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
 And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

-Together, we are a movement of people who believe that the things that unite us are far more powerful than those that divide us.
+Even when the political environment can feel deeply hostile, Amnesty International remains a movement of people who believe that the things that unite us are far more powerful than those that divide us.

 • Family reunification – this means refugees can join close relatives already living abroad.

 • Academic scholarships and study visas, allowing refugees to start or carry on studying.